junxit/us-congress-bills-114/metadata.md

 - 2016-07-07 — Introduced in House
 - 2016-07-07 — Introduced in House
 - 2016-07-07 — Referred to the House Committee on Foreign Affairs.
+- 2016-07-14 — Committee Consideration and Mark-up Session Held.
+- 2016-07-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-09-12 — Considered under suspension of the rules. (consideration: CR H5259-5263)
+- 2016-09-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+810.
+- 2016-09-12 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution, as amended.
+- 2016-09-12 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5259)
+- 2016-09-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5259)